ibm-cloud-docs/activity-tracker/monitor_events.md

 ## Monitoring events by applying a timeframe
 {: #mon_time_view}

+You might want to see events within a specific timeframe.

 You can select the events that are displayed through a view by applying a timeframe.
 [Learn more](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-view_events#view_events_step3).

 You can apply a timestamp by specifying an absolute time, a relative time, or a time range.